Getting started with off camera flash photography

 So, it’s all very well saying take your flash off camera, but how do you stand it up?
 There are a number of options.

-The cheapest and easiest method is to use the flash stand that came with your flash – if one was included with your flash of course.
+The cheapest and easiest method is to use the flash stand that came with your speedlight – if one was included with your flash of course.
 If not, or if it’s gone missing, they’re not expensive, so you can easily buy a replacement.

 Another method is to purchase a hotshoe mount, which can be screwed onto a tripod, GorillaPod or a light stand adaptor (preferably with an umbrella bracket) and then fitted to a light stand.